List of Bluey characters: Doreen

 Doreen is an elderly Pyrenean Mountain Dog who is one of the Heelers' neighbours.
-She is very sweet and nice, and tends to offer advice to any passerbys.
+She is sweet and kind, and tends to offer advice to any passersby.
 She had trouble being assertive, before Muffin showed her the ropes during a garage sale.
 She is voiced by Kelly Butler.

-Bluey's classmates
+Glasshouse Primary School attendees

+The children of Glasshouse Primary School, a school that uses Waldorf educational principles, are taught by Calypso.

-Mackenzie
+Mackenzie Border Collie

-Mackenzie is a Border Collie who moved to Australia from New Zealand.
+Mackenzie Border Collie, a Border Collie, is one of Bluey's closest friends.
+He moved to Australia from New Zealand.
 Mackenzie has a big heart, but prefers to get to the point when playing games.
 Being a Border Collie, Mackenzie is adept at herding and jumping on sheep.
-He has a big buddy named Captain, and his family roots for the All Blacks (the Kiwis), much to his confusion.
+He has a big buddy named Captain, and his family roots for the All Blacks, much to his confusion.
 Out of all his friends, which include Coco, Jack and Rusty, Mackenzie has a very close relationship with Bluey.
 As a small puppy, Mackenzie was traumatised after being separated from his mum and thinking she had left him behind, but eventually came to terms with this.
 Bluey creator Joe Brumm cites Dog from New Zealand comic Footrot Flats, also a Border Collie, as an inspiration for Mackenzie's design.

 Rusty

-Rusty is an Australian Kelpie who is one of Bluey's close friends and the best friend of Jack Russell.
-Rusty is depicted as an athletic, adventurous, friendly and tenacious boy who puts his friends and family above himself, but can sometimes be a bit stubborn.
-Aside from his best friend Jack, Rusty's close friends include Bluey, Mackenzie, Lucky and Indy.
+Rusty, an Australian Kelpie, is also one of Bluey's closest friends, and the best friend of Jack Russell.
+Living in the bush, Rusty is an athletic, adventurous, friendly and tenacious young boy who puts his friends and family above himself, but can sometimes be a bit stubborn.
+Rusty can be considered a male counterpart to Bluey; he shares many traits with her, including personality and appearance, and he and Bluey look very similar.
+Aside from his best friend Jack, Rusty's close friends include Bluey, Mackenzie, Lucky and Indy (Note: Rusty's friendship with Indy was mainly displayed in the first series, with Jack taking her place after "Army".).
 Rusty is quite sporty, and he aspires to play for the Australian national test cricket team when he grows up, which he ends up doing as an adult.
-He has two siblings, Digger, his kind and caring older brother, and Dusty, his energetic little sister, and his father is in the army.
-Rusty and Bluey look very similar; during early development of Bluey, Rusty was named after series creator Joe Brumm's favourite childhood red kelpie, and was the main character.
-Brumm would switch the series' focus to Bluey.
+He has two siblings, Digger, his kind and caring older brother, and Dusty, his energetic little sister whose name rhymes with his, and his father is in the army.
+During early development of Bluey, Rusty was named after series creator Joe Brumm's favourite childhood red kelpie, and was the main character.
+Brumm switched the series' focus to Bluey.

 Chloe

-Chloe is a Dalmatian who is Bluey's best friend.
-Chloe is very sweet, smart, nice, and energetic girl who has a baby brother.
+Chloe, a Dalmatian, is Bluey's best friend.
+Chloe is a very sweet, smart, nice, and energetic girl who has a baby brother.
 She enjoys playing with Bluey and Bandit, so much that she brings some of their game ideas back home to play with her dad, Frank; who is hesitant to play due to finding it too "silly," but eventually warms up to it after they find their own way to play them.
 Like Judo, she is voiced by Charlotte Stent.